MA (Cantab), MPerf, ArtDip, FHEA

-Richard has released several solo recordings to critical acclaim and appeared at venues and festivals including Auditorium du Louvre, Banff Centre, Bath Festival, Bridgewater Hall, Cadogan Hall, Festspiele Mecklenburg-Vorpommern, Huddersfield Contemporary Music Festival, Klangspuren Festival, Konzerthaus Berlin, Modulus Festival (Vancouver), Royal Festival Hall, Queen Elizabeth Hall and Wigmore Hall, and has toured in China and Columbia.
+Richard has released several solo recordings to critical acclaim and appeared at venues and festivals including Auditorium du Louvre (Paris), Banff Centre (Alberta), Bath Festival, Bridgewater Hall, BOZAR (Brussels), Ca-dogan Hall, Festspiele Mecklenburg-Vorpommern, Huddersfield Contemporary Music Festival, Klangspuren Festival (Innsbruck), Konzerthaus Berlin, Modulus Festival (Vancouver), Musikverein (Vienna), Royal Festival Hall, Queen Elizabeth Hall and Wigmore Hall, and has toured in China and Columbia.

-In addition to teaching at the Royal College of Music, Richard teaches a module on the intersection between musical thought and practice at Guildhall School of Music & Drama, the Royal Welsh College of Music & Drama, and City, University of London.
+In addition to teaching at the Royal College of Music, Richard teaches a module on the intersection between musical thought and practice at Guildhall School of Music & Drama, and piano at City, University of London.
 In 2021 he became a Fellow of the Higher Education Academy.